Supercharge value-based care performance

 - Improve the rate of preventive/wellness visits among the eligible population

-- Dedicated nurses, or Vatica Clinical Consultants (VCCs), conduct a thorough search of the EMR for relevant clinical information and synthesize it with health plan data
+- Provides dedicated nurses, or Vatica Clinical Consultants (VCCs), to conduct a thorough search of the EMR for relevant clinical information and synthesize it with health plan data

 - Supercharges the EMR to surface appropriate, clinically validated codes